hasanazeerkhan/khadeeja.designs/blogs/contents/care-hand-embroidered-blouse.md

 # How to Care for Your Hand-Embroidered Blouse

-Hand-embroidered blouses are not just outfits — they’re art.
+Hand-embroidered blouses are not just outfits they're art.
 Each stitch holds hours of craftsmanship and tradition.
 To keep that beauty intact for years, these care tips will help you preserve the embroidery, fabric, and shine.

 ---

 ## 1. Always Use Gentle Hand-Wash

-Avoid machine wash — the agitation can pull threads and damage delicate embroidery.
+Avoid machine wash the agitation can pull threads and damage delicate embroidery.
 Use cold water and a mild detergent (preferably a liquid meant for silks).

 **How to wash safely:**